 30-Day free-look period.
 To be sure that consumers are confident about the insurance coverage they have purchased, policyholders have a 30-day free-look period to review cost, coverage and the contract language.

 The 30-day period begins once the policyholder has received the policy.
 If the policyholder decides for any reason that the policy is not right for them, they can return it within the 30-day period and receive a full refund of any premium paid.

 While we are focusing on contract inclusions in this newsletter, it is also important to note that most contracts have exclusions as well.

-For example, benefits would not be paid for care paid by Medicare or care required due to an intentionally self-inflicted injury.
+For example, benefits would not be paid for care if paid by Medicare.
+Benefits would not be paid for care required due to an intentionally self-inflicted injury.
 The same applies to care required as the result of participation in a felony, riot or insurrection.

 Most policies also exclude payment for care provided in a treatment facility for alcoholism or drug addiction.